 Midi Wedding Guest Dresses: You Can’t Go Wrong with a Midi

-When it comes to length, the majority of weddings are not the place for your favourite mini dress.
-You might have a cracking pair of legs, but save them for your next girls night out.
-Knee length, midi and maxi styles are the most universally appropriate for weddings, whether you’re at registry office, a beach or a place of worship.
-Some people may feel uncomfortable wearing a maxi dress – this is a style traditionally associated with brides – which is why a midi dress is such a good option.
+Knee length, midi and maxi styles are the most for wedding appropriate, whether you’re at registry office, a beach or a place of worship.
+But some people may feel uncomfortable wearing a maxi dress (you might want to leave that to the bride) which is why a midi dress a perfect choice.
 This navy midi dress is a great example something which is both classy and special.
-The colour and length are smart enough for a formal event, but the sheer lace sleeves and bodycon fit make it a great piece to dance the night away in too.
+The colour and length are more formal, when the sheer sleeves and bodycon fit make it perfect for the dancefloor.

 Patterned Wedding Guest Dresses: Don’t Be Afraid Of Prints

-Dresses for wedding guests don’t have to be boring – weddings are the perfect time to express yourself (within reason).
-Prints are a great way to stand out amongst other guests and mean that you don’t need to worry about buying loads of accessories – the dress does all the talking.
-That said, what’s a wedding without a fascinator?
+Dresses for wedding guests don’t have to be boring.
+Prints are a great way to stand out without loads of accessories – the dress does all the talking.
+That said, what’s a wedding without a hat?

-Florals look pretty and are particularly suitable for spring and summer weddings, however, florals with a darker base colour also look lovely in the colder months.
-Prints such as these are effortlessly feminine and need only minimal extras – barely there heels, plain jewellery and simple clutch bags.
+Florals are perfect for spring and summer weddings, and florals with a darker base colour also look lovely in the colder months.
+Prints such as these are effortlessly feminine and need minimal details – barely there heels, plain jewellery and simple clutch bags.

-Think animal print is only appropriate for a night out on the town?
+Think animal print is only appropriate for a night out?
 Think again!
-Subtle animal prints in neutral colours look special but aren’t visually overwhelming.
+Subtle animal prints in neutral colours look special but aren’t too OTT.
 In fact, a understated animal print is perfect for looking on-trend without being attention grabbing.
 As with floral prints, pair animal print dresses with neutral colours and/or simple styles of accessory.

 Bold Wedding Guest Dresses: Colour Is Your Best Friend

-Hot weather and bright colours are a match made in heaven – so embrace them!
-If you’re heading to a wedding abroad it’s a great chance to experiment with shades that you might usually consider a tad too bright.
+Hot weather and bright colours are a match made in heaven.
+If you’re heading to a wedding abroad it’s a great chance to experiment with shades that you might not usually wear.

-No colour is off limits so try something you wouldn’t usually and surprise yourself.
-Bright colours also mean that you don’t run the risk of matching the bride!
-Styles that are sleeveless as well as colourful are great for summer weddings, whether you’re in the UK or chasing the sun abroad.
+Bright colours also mean that you don’t run the risk of matching the bride.
+Styles that are sleeveless and colourful are great for summer weddings, whether in the UK or chasing the sun abroad.

 Wedding Guest Dresses For Winter